mcmah309/containeryard/README.md

 # yaml-language-server: $schema=https://raw.githubusercontent.com/mcmah309/containeryard/master/src/schemas/yard-module-schema.json

 description: "This is a modules description"
-# Files to be pulled in with this module
+# Template arguments accepted by this module
 args:
   required:
   optional:
     - version
+# Modules that must appear earlier in every output using this module.
+# Paths are relative to this module file.
+requires:
+  - ../base/alpine.md
 # Files to be pulled in with this module
 required_files:
   - file/path